sana1312/dt_trans/README.md

 # Design of Dual-Target Compounds Using a Transformer Chemical Language Model
 ## Decription
 - A transformer-based chemical language model(CLM) was implemented to generate dual-target compounds(DT-CPDs) from single-target compounds (ST-CPDs).
-- The repository presents the code used in this publication [1].
+- The repository presents the code used in this publication[^1].
-- The CLM architecture was adapted from [2].
+- The CLM architecture was adapted from[^2], which modified the original code from [deep-molecular-optimization](https://github.com/MolecularAI/deep-molecular-optimization)

 ----------------------------------------------
 ## Usage
 Create environment